pretix/pretix/doc/admin/installation/docker_smallscale.rst

 Database
 --------

 Next, we need a database and a database user.
-We create this with any kind of database managing tool or directly on our database's shell, e.g. for MySQL::
+We can create these with any kind of database managing tool or directly on our database's shell, e.g. for MySQL::

     $ mysql -u root -p